Search

 Step 3: Render the Creative Editor Component#

-Import the CreativeEditorSDK component into your App.svelte file.
-Add the following line in the <script> section of your App.svelte component:
+Import the CreativeEditorSDK component into a Svelte file where you want to use it.
+For example, add the following line in the <script> section of App.svelte:

 import CreativeEditorSDK from './lib/CreativeEditorSDK.svelte';